 You’d think young people would take advantage of quarantine to wind down their already disturbed sleeping patterns.
 It turns out, they’re staying up late and waking up late all the same.
-This is a concern parents have in common.
+Sleeping problems with young people are a concern parents have in common.
 It would have been easy to ignore in any other day, but during this global pandemic where viral infections gravely affect those with weaker immune systems, a disturbed body clock is the least we want our children to have.

 Apart from its physical consequences, poor sleeping patterns have a negative implication on young people’s mental health.
 According to Harvard Health Publishing, individuals with sleeping problems are more likely to experience symptoms of depression and anxiety.
 If their habit of making mornings their midnight and waking up during sunset presses on, they might face more complicated problems in the future.